Jayz71189/Capstone-Project/README.md

     {
       "message": "Bad Request", // (or "Validation error" if generated by Sequelize), "errors": {
-        "review": "Review text is required",
+        "comment": "Comment text is required"
-        "stars": "Stars must be an integer from 1 to 5" }
+      }
     }
     ```

-- Error response: Couldn't find a Spot with the specified id
+- Error response: Couldn't find a Gift with the specified id

   - Status Code: 404
   - Headers: